Magic Of I Astrological Planner Review

 Magic Of I Astrological Planner Overview

-I was initially drawn to the Magic of I planner because I thought it was so beautiful and was starting to become more intrigued with the influences of the moon and my own cycles (if you’re interested in learning more about the stars, check out my beginner’s guide to astrology here).
+I was initially drawn to the Magic of I planner because I wanted an annual planner that synced with Astrology, and I was not disappointed by the immense amount of information contained within as well as additional features (if you’re interested in learning more about the cosmos, check out my beginner’s guide to astrology here).

-All in all, it’s been a big game changer for me and I look forward to having it as part of my life for years to come!
-If you’re interested in making this gift to yourself too, read on below for my full Magic Of I astrological planner review (and receive 10% off using the link the code TWOWANDER, yay)!
+All in all, it’s been a big game changer for me and I look forward to having it as part of my life for years to come [I’m currently going on 6 years with it]!
+If you’re interested in making this gift to yourself too, read on below for my full Magic Of I astrological planner review (and receive 10% off using that link, yay)!

 What’s Included In A Magic Of I Astrological Planner?

 Let me start by telling you it’s A LOT.
-There’s over 42 pages of information just at the beginning!
-It’s a really detailed, comprehensive astrological planner that has also been broken down so that’s easy to use for beginners and not too overwhelming.
+There’s over 4602 pages of information even before you get to the annual calendar!
+It’s a really detailed, comprehensive astrological planner that has also been broken down so that it’s SUPER easy to use for beginners and not too overwhelming.

-For example, if you’re not familiar with all of the planets’ characteristics and what their aspects (position in relation to each other) mean, then there is a super awesome “Optimum Times Life Guide” which basically summarises for you what the energy of that day will be.
+For example, if you’re not familiar with all of the planets’ characteristics and what their aspects (position in relation to each other) mean, then there is an awesome “Optimum Times Life Guide” which basically summarises for you what the energy of that day will be.

 This could anything from “Power On'“ where it’s good for getting things done etc. but can be challenging for butting heads; to “Shadowy Deep” which is an optimal day for access to our subterranean inner depths but can also be challenging for its intensity if ignored or suppressed.
 There are 12 “Optimum Times” in total and they are relayed for you in the monthly and daily overview too.